 In a wireless network, information and data flows via radio waves.
 These signals travel between the end device and the wireless access point, which is connected to the network.
 This enables users to move, untethered to cables or wires.
 A wireless network is not completely cloud-based, it still requires hardware components such as switches, to support the wireless access points.

-848 is an experienced Microsoft Gold Partner with 5 Microsoft Advanced Specializations.
+848 is a Microsoft Certified Solutions Partner for Modern Work, Azure Infrastructure and Digital & App Innovation, with 6 Microsoft Specializations.
 This demonstrates our leading knowledge and expertise in the design, build and implementation of solutions underpinned by Microsoft technologies.